MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerData/README.md

 * Their C and Java counterparts (with matching values) are defined as :
 	* **DATABASE_ID** and **DATABASE_FIELD_ID_ACCELEROMETER** in [AccelerometerData.java](/ProducerConsumerData/src/main/java/com/microej/examples/java2c/AccelerometerData.java)
 	* **ACCELEROMETER_SP_DATABASE_ID** and **ACCELEROMETER_SP_DATABASE_FIELD_ID_ACCELEROMETER** in [accelerometer-data.h](/ProducerConsumerData/src/main/c/accelerometer-data.h)

-# Native Queue Wrapper specifics
-* In order to use the [NativeQueueWrapper](/NativeQueueWrapper) API, some **getQueuePtr()** native methods have been declared so as to be able to retrieve the queue service descriptor pointer required to instantiate the relevant QueueService for each data kind